-High-performing organizations embrace an innovative, collaborative environment driven by lean and agile practices.
-For decades, IT organizations have focused on simply keeping the lights on and putting out fires — a reactionary approach that views organizations as cost centers.
+High-performing organisations embrace an innovative, collaborative environment driven by lean and agile practices.
+For decades, IT organisations have focused on simply keeping the lights on and putting out fires – a reactionary approach that views organisations as cost centres.
 Although attempts to control costs by engaging in traditional IT outsourcing agreements have resulted in lower, more predictable operating costs, they often lead to stagnation from a lack of innovation.
 Today, digital commerce makes it faster and easier for new companies to disrupt entire industries.
 For example, consider how Lemonade disrupted the Insurance Industry, or what Robinhood did for trading.
 To emerge as true business enablers, companies must go digital by adopting the latest Agile and lean practices and innovating through a collaborative culture.

-High-performing digital organizations combine Agile development and lean management, which complement each other.
-As Agile focuses on the client-facing aspects of software development, lean management optimizes the backend policies and processes.
-Both require new cross-functional teams and support from the entire workforce — from executives to operators.
-Establishing a culture of integration, collaboration, and freedom to take risks in the form of innovation is one of the first and most important steps in adopting these new practices.
+High-performing digital organisations combine Agile development and lean management, which complement each other.
+As Agile focuses on the client-facing aspects of software development, lean management optimises the backend policies and processes.
+Both require new cross-functional teams and support from the entire workforce – from executives to operators.
+Establishing a culture of integration, collaboration and freedom to take risks in the form of innovation is one of the first and most important steps in adopting these new practices.

-Integrating Agile and lean practices, with top-down cultural support, can accelerate technology and increase productivity within the organization.
-However, according to Forrester, "Executives and practitioners differ widely in their perspectives on strategy, customer experience, and how much progress they have made."
+Integrating Agile and lean practices, with top-down cultural support, can accelerate technology and increase productivity within the organisation.
+However, according to Forrester, "Executives and practitioners differ widely in their perspectives on strategy, customer experience, and how much progress they have made".
 Enterprises are accelerating to deliver on the promise of Digital Transformation, but many are overstating their progress through DevOps.

 It is important for both executives and practitioners to understand the current maturity state for an enterprise to successfully implement their digital journey.
 Our framework below lays out a few tips to achieve a successful strategy

 Measuring a high-performing organisation